AlexSmall96/Pair-Matching-Game/TESTING.md

 ![](assets/documentation/images/laptop-game-hard.png) |

 ## User Stories Testing
-The site has been tested according to the user stories and fulfills all user needs:
+The site has been tested according to the user stories and fulfils all user needs:

 As a user, I would like to :

 - See clearly what the purpose of the game is
    - The home page is very clear and has a snappy about section at the top.
 The title of the game is also simple and well known as it is a classic game.
-- Recieve clear and concise instructions as to how to navigate the site and play the game
+- Receive clear and concise instructions as to how to navigate the site and play the game
-   - The instructions feature direclty below the about section on the home page, and are clear and concise, explaining in enough detail the rules and nagiation of the game
+   - The instructions feature direclty  below the about section on the home page, and are clear and concise, explaining in enough detail the rules and navigation of the game
 - Easily navigate the site through eye catching buttons -Throughout the site, buttons are eye catching and easy to locate.
-They appear or dissapear at the right times to allow the user to have the smoothest experience possible while playing the game.
+They appear or disappear at the right times to allow the user to have the smoothest experience possible while playing the game.
 - Be able to view my progress as I am playing the game
-   - The items found icons update when cards are matched, and the numer of items to left is stated to the user, along with the attempts left.
+   - The items found icons update when cards are matched, and the number of items to left is stated to the user, along with the attempts left.
-- Recieve prompts during the game to know what to do next
+- Receive prompts during the game to know what to do next
-   - At the end of each turn the user is told wether to keep guessing if correct or to press a button to turn the cards over if incorrect.
+   - At the end of each turn the user is told whether to keep guessing if correct or to press a button to turn the cards over if incorrect.
 - Record my result and compare to other players
    - If a username enters their username and makes it to the top 3, their result is saved on the leaderboard along with other users who have played the game on that browser.
 - Be able to exit the game or play again at the end of each game